nicktate/containership.readme/client/cloud-org-use.md

 Show details about the provided organization.
 ```

-The  cloud org show command will pull down additional metadata about the organization.
+The `containership cloud org use [orgId]`command will update the configuration  object by setting the \`cloud.activeOrganization\` key to the provided orgId.
+If that \`organization\` does not exist or if you do not have permissions to vie that organization, it will throw an error.

 ### Examples